Kids Helping Hopkins

 - Spelling: $.50 per word spelled correctly

 A letter from the principal explaining the "thon" event accompanies the student home.
 At the same time, distribute pledge forms and encourage students to begin immediately to collect their pledges from friends, relatives and neighbors.
 Students submit their completed packet for correction and then the students take the verification to their sponsors and collect the agreed amount for each problem solved correctly.
-A sample of a sponsor sheet and letter can be obtained from the Johns Hopkins Children’s Center development office by calling 410-361-6499.
+A sample of a sponsor sheet and letter can be obtained from the Johns Hopkins Children’s Center development office by emailing Bethany Chance.

 Fundraise online as a part of the Kids Helping Hopkins program by creating your own personal fundraising page and start fundraising for Johns Hopkins Children’s Center today.